miklevin/MikeLev.in/_posts/2025-03-04-sudo-nixos-rebuild-switch-upgrade.md

 ## The Revolutionary Impact of Nix Package Management

-However, as much as I possibly can I am no NixOS, the OS that's built from the nix deterministic system configuration tool.
+However, as much as I possibly can I am on NixOS, the OS that's built from the nix deterministic system configuration tool.
 Nix is changing the world, and nobody knows it.
 Even the validation of this is undercurrent that nobody will recognize.
 The great and awesome GNU Project, those folks who turn Linux